timcombs/ng-webpackify/LAB.md

 ## Description

-Create a simple angular app (you can resuse your editor) that uses webpack and webpack-dev-server
+Create a simple angular app (you can resuse your editor or write something new) that uses webpack and webpack-dev-server

 ## Requirements